 Adult Protective Services provides services to seniors and at-risk adults.
 If you feel someone is being physically or mentally abused, exploited, or neglected by themselves or someone else, contact adult protective services at (719) 383-3166.

 Aging & Disability Resources for Colorado (ADRC)

 Aging and Disability Resources for Colorado (ADRC) is a resource center that is available to adults sixty (60) years and older as well as adults eighteen (18) years or older with a disability.
-ADRC has an open door approach for accessing long-term care services and community resources.
+ADRC has an open-door approach to accessing long-term care services and community resources.
 This is accomplished by strong collaboration with community partners and accepting assistance from multiple resources.
-ADRC helps people make decisions about the services that can best fit their need.
+ADRC helps people make decisions about the services that can best fit their needs.